3 retirement income options to be aware of

 ‘Set an income target, thinking about how much income you’ll need to live your ideal retirement, and over what timeframe, and then work out a strategy to help you achieve it.
 A financial adviser can help with this,’ she explains.

-Aracas suggests that people focus on the long term: ‘Many members start by looking at the risk level they think they’re comfortable with, rather than focusing on the return they’ll need.
-This can make it hard to achieve goals, as you’re approaching it from a risk minimisation view, rather than long-term growth perspective.’
+Aracas suggests that people focus on the long term: ‘Many members start by looking at the short-term risk level they think they’re comfortable with, rather than focusing on the long-term return they’ll need.
+This can make it harder to achieve goals, as you’re approaching it from a short-term risk minimisation view, rather than long-term growth perspective.’

 AUSTRALIANSUPER MEMBERS: EXPLORE ADVICE OPTIONS